ShreyanshChoudhary/ShreyanshChoudhary/README.md

 **## About Me**

-**I'm Shreyansh, a Backend Developer from Pune, Maharashtra, India, specializing in the Spring Framework, Spring JDBC, and Hibernate for building robust and scalable applications.**
+**I'm Shreyansh, a fullstack  Developer from Pune, Maharashtra, India, specializing in the Spring Framework, Spring JDBC, and Hibernate for building robust and scalable applications.**

+**## Frontend Technologies**

+- **HTML, CSS, JavaScript:** Proficient in frontend development technologies, I create engaging and responsive user interfaces using HTML for structure, CSS for styling, and JavaScript for interactivity.
+- **Bootstrap:** Skilled in utilizing Bootstrap framework to streamline frontend development, ensuring consistency and compatibility across different devices and screen sizes.

-**## Spring Expertise**
+**## Backend Technology**

 - **Spring MVC:** Proficient in building web applications using Spring MVC, leveraging its Model-View-Controller architecture for clean and organized code.
 - **Spring JDBC:** Skilled in data access operations using Spring JDBC, simplifying database interaction and improving application performance.